top of page

 What is Junior High Journey?

-Junior High Journey is a one-day-a-week academic program designed to help students transition from parent-directed learning to student responsibility.
+Junior High Journey is a one-day-a-week academic program designed to help students transition from parent-directed learning to increasing independence and responsibility.

-Many capable junior high students still depend on reminders, help starting assignments, or encouragement to participate in discussion.
+Many capable junior high students still rely on reminders, help starting assignments, or encouragement to participate in discussion.

 This class intentionally teaches the skills needed for high school: